-Distinguishing Badges will be worn on Tunics, Serge, Tunics, khaki drill, and Jackets, S.D.
+Distinguishing Badges will be worn on Tunics, Tunics, khaki drill, and Jackets, S.D.
 They are not to be worn on cloth tunics or greatcoats.

 Instructors of the rank of Colour-Sergeant are to wear Instructor's Badges on right forearm above the point of the cuff, other N.C.
 Officers above the chevrons on right arm, the bottom of the badge to be V-shaped into top of chevrons.
-Gunnery Badges will continue to be worn by N.C.
+Gunnery badges will continue to be worn by N.C.
 Officers holding the rating until either they requalify or are discharged.

 Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as Marksmen (Rifle or Machine Gun) or as M.G.
-Rangefinder.
+Rangetaker.
 The badge will cease to be worn by ranks who fail to maintain the standard of Marksman or M.G.
-Rangefinder at any subsequent course, or on relinquishing the rating.
+Rangetaker at any subsequent course, or on relinquishing the rating.

-Sergeants who qualify as Machine Gunners are to wear the M.G. badge.
+Guards who qualify as Machine Gunners are not to wear the M.G. badge.

 The badge of Machine Gun Instructor will be worn in the same manner as an Instructor's Badge until the N.C.
 Officer fails to requalify or relinquishes the rating.
 N.C.
-Officers also qualifying as Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.
+Officers also qualified as Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.

-28. Medals.-To be worn on the khaki drill tunic when the latter is worn in Order or when walking out on Sundays, with Church parties.
-Medals will be worn in order laid down in K.R. & A.I., suspended by a single bar.
-The bar will be attached by a through small holes pierced in the Collar, Blue Serge Tunic, and Service Dress, just above the eyelet holes worked in the Khaki Drill.
+28. Medals.-To be worn on the cloth tunic (khaki drill tunic when the latter is worn as R.M.
+Order) or when walking out on Sundays or issued with Church parties.
+Medals will be worn in order laid down in K.R. & A.I., suspended from a single bar.
+The bar will be attached by threads through small holes pierced in the Cloth Tunic, Blue Serge Tunic, and Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
 The position of the bar containing the medals will be:-

-Cloth Tunic.-Upper edge of bar to be in a way between 1st and 2nd buttons, and the inner edge of the senior decoration or medal commencing one inch inwards from the line of the ends of the buttons.
+Cloth Tunic.-Upper edge of bar to be in line with the inner edge of the senior decoration or medal commencing one inch inwards from the line of the ends of the buttonholes.
 The outer ribbon will be half an inch from the sleeve seam.
 The bar will be horizontal.

-Service Dress (Blue or Khaki).-To be sewn to the garment immediately above the medal ribbons so as to cover them.
+Service Dress (Blue or Khaki).-To be attached to the garment immediately above the medal ribbons so as to cover them.

-Khaki Drill Tunic.-Bar with medals to be in the medal ribbon bar.
+Khaki Drill Tunic.-Bar with medals to replace the medal ribbon bar.

-The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals will be in line with the lower edge of the Medal, the largest number of clasps.
-In this case, the bar will be not less than $\frac{1}{2}$ in. from the upper clasp to the top of the Ribbon having the largest number of clasps.
+The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps.
+In this case, the bar will be not less than $\frac{1}{2}$ in. from the uppermost clasp to the top of the Ribbon having the largest number of clasps.

-If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which is to be suspended from a ribbon $1\frac{1}{2}$ ins. in length.
+If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which medal is to be suspended from a ribbon $1\frac{1}{2}$ ins. in length.

-When Medals cannot, on account of their number, be suspended so as to be freely seen, they will overlap, the senior Medal or Decoration showing in full.
+When Medals cannot, on account of their number, be suspended so as to be freely seen, they are to overlap, the senior Medal or Decoration showing in full.